saulpw/visidata/docs/test.md

 `dev/test.sh` (run from the git root) will execute all tests.
 The final sheet of each test is saved as .tsv and compared to the respective expected output checked into the `tests/golden` directory.

+As of January 2024, to pass all the tests you may need to install packages: `pip install Faker h5py odfpy openpyxl pandas tomli`

 To show each step of a test with a delay of 1 second between commands:

     $ bin/vd -p tests/foo.vd -w 1